matthewsides/RebootGames-Policies-And-Procedures/README.md

 ##### Policy statement and objectives

 The objectives of this Data Protection Policy are to ensure that Reboot games employees are informed about, and comply with, their obligations under the General Data Protection Regulation (“the GDPR”) and other data protection legislations.
+For instance the data protection act (1998), which controls how personal information (data) is used by businesses and goverments (GDPR is a subset of this act) and the Misuse act.
+The Misuse act is designed to protect computer users against wilful attacks and theft of information.

 Reboot games has a right to inform their employees as to how their personal information is handled.
 During the course of our activities we will Process personal information about a number of different groups of people and we recognise that we need to treat it in an appropriate and lawful manner.